HOME ABOUT OUR CLUB JOIN US LOCATIONS GRADINGS CONTACT MEMBER LOGIN

 DOJO LOCATIONS & TIMES

+We offer Kenjutsu and Taijutsu classes for children aged 7-12 years.
 Adults and teenagers (12+ years) can choose to train in any or all of the three different arts, Kenjutsu, Jojutsu and Taijutsu.

 GRADINGS